ryanbozarth/surf-finder/README.md

 ## Documentation

-Lorem Ipsum.

-If you would like to try running it yourself, make sure you have mongo running and then:
+If you would like to try running it yourself:

 ```
 $ npm install